Edmonton Pedway

-The Edmonton Pedway system is a network connecting office buildings, shopping centres, and parkades in downtown Edmonton, Alberta, Canada.
+The Edmonton Pedway system is a pedestrian network connecting office buildings, shopping centres, and parkades in downtown Edmonton, Alberta, Canada.
 It consists of approximately 13 km of year-round climate-controlled tunnels, and walkways between the second floors of buildings, approximately 15 ft above ground.
-The main network connects more than 40 buildings and parkades, and three of the five Edmonton Light Rail Transit (LRT) stations in the downtown area.
+The main network connects more than 40 buildings and parkades, and three of the five Edmonton LRT stations in the downtown area.